Bosonic Spin-1 SOPHY: Canonical Quantization

 where $A_i, S$, $i,=1,2,3$ are arbitrary antisymmetric, and symmetric $6 \times 6$ matrices, respectively.

 It is important to remark that the theory is, by construction, a SOPHY for spin-$1$ fields.
-One can explicitly show that the field indeed contains particles of spin $1$ by evaluating the action of the spin operator
+It is possible to explicitly show that the field indeed contains particles of spin $1$ by evaluating the action of the spin operator

 with

 on one-particle states with zero momentum in the chiral representation.
 The resulting relations are